seamlik/seamlik.github.io/content/post/how-to-contribute-to-android-sdk-in-debian.md

 title: How to Contribute to Android SDK in Debian
 ---

-**A bit of background**: This article was written to provide freshman guidance for students who was applying for the ["Android SDK Tools in Debian" project](https://wiki.debian.org/Outreachy/Round15/Projects#Outreachy.2FRound15.2FProjects.2FAndroidSDKToolsInDebian.Android_SDK_Tools_in_Debian) in [Outreachy](https://outreachy.org).
+**A bit of background**: This article was written to provide freshman guide for students who was applying for the ["Android SDK Tools in Debian" project](https://wiki.debian.org/Outreachy/Round15/Projects#Outreachy.2FRound15.2FProjects.2FAndroidSDKToolsInDebian.Android_SDK_Tools_in_Debian) in [Outreachy](https://outreachy.org).

 Android SDK is available [in Debian](https://packages.debian.org/source/sid/android-sdk-meta).
 With these tools, Android developers are able to build their apps with pure open source software that has neither limitation on usage nor probable scary backdoors.
 However the packages are usually out-of-date and do not cover all components of the SDK due to the huge size of AOSP and a lack manpower.
 If you are interested in help us, you may find this article helpful.